History of Dakota Meyer in Timeline

 2015: Advisory Board for VETPAW

-As of 2015, Dakota Meyer joined the advisory board for VETPAW (Veterans Empowered To Protect African Wildlife), an organization of U.S. military veterans dedicated to protecting African wildlife.
+As of 2015, Dakota Meyer serves on the advisory board for VETPAW, an organization of U.S. military veterans dedicated to protecting African wildlife.

-January 6, 2016: Meyer Confirmed as Father and Files for Custody
+January 6, 2016: Meyer Confirmed as Father, Files for Custody

-On January 6, 2016, it was reported that Dakota Meyer was the biological father of Bristol Palin's child, and Meyer filed legal documents asking for joint legal and physical custody and child support.
+On January 6, 2016, it was reported that Dakota Meyer was the biological father of Bristol Palin's child.
+Meyer filed legal documents seeking joint legal and physical custody and child support.

-On May 8, 2017, Bristol Palin gave birth to a daughter, her second child with Dakota Meyer.
+On May 8, 2017, Bristol Palin gave birth to her third child, her second daughter with Dakota Meyer.

 January 29, 2018: Filing for Divorce